Learn more about our Advertising Disclosure

 • Chicago is considered to be less safe than Buffalo with a score of 33.87 vs Buffalo’s 53.55.

-• Air quality in Chicago is good, and in Buffalo it's moderate.
+• Air quality in Chicago is Good, and in Buffalo it’s Moderate.

 • State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
 Double-check that the moving company is properly licensed before you hire them.

-• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
-For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 • Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.